transentis/bptk_py/README.md

 ## 0.3.5.4
 - Monitoring of Scenario JSON files:
-    - Reload scenarios upon change
+    - Reload scenarios upon change (also works if Scenario manager spreads over multiple files)
     - Parse new scenarios
-    - **Note** that this only works properly if the scenario manager is not spread over multiple files for now!

 ## 0.3.5.3
 - horizontal lines in graphs to improve readability